Materials chemistry

 Presentation

-This pathway offers training to enable students to specialize or acquire new skills in the chemistry of materials and their interfaces, for research or industrial sectors involved in sustainable development, energy, health and the environment.
-The course introduces the concepts and tools used in the design and development of various types of materials, their characterization and applications in the above-mentioned fields.
-The training received enables integration into both academic and industrial research.
+This program offers training that allows students to specialize or acquire new skills in the fields of materials chemistry and its interfaces for research or in industrial sectors related to sustainable development, energy, health, and the environment.
+The program introduces the concepts and tools used in the design and development of various types of materials, their characterization, and applications in the above-mentioned fields.
+The training received allows students to integrate both academic and industrial research.

 Objectives

-You will be trained for industrial and research careers in materials and process chemistry in the sustainable development, health and environment sectors.
-The Materials Chemistry pathway offers a wide range of courses over the two years, with a progressive and chronological acquisition of knowledge including inorganic chemistry, coordination chemistry, polymer chemistry, materials and nanomaterials, enabling high-level, multidisciplinary specialized training.
-Teaching will be given by experts in the field (fundamental and applied) of chemistry and materials, to provide an understanding of fundamental principles and experimental concepts, and to acquire scientific and technical knowledge, working methods and communication tools.
-It is also about acquiring cutting-edge practical experience thanks to the wide variety and personalization of study projects on offer.
-To personalize your expertise, you can choose between two specializations.
+You will be trained for careers in industry and research related to materials and process chemistry in the fields of sustainable development, health, and the environment.
+The materials chemistry program offers a wide range of courses over two years, with a gradual and chronological acquisition of knowledge, including inorganic chemistry, coordination chemistry, polymer chemistry, materials, and nanomaterials, providing a high-level, multidisciplinary specialized education.
+Courses will be taught by experts in the field (fundamental and applied) of chemistry and materials in order to provide an understanding of fundamental principles and experimental concepts and to acquire scientific and technical knowledge, working methods, and communication tools.
+The aim is also to gain cutting-edge practical experience through a wide variety of customized study projects.
+To tailor your expertise, you can choose between two specializations.

 Materials for sustainable development and the environment

-This specialization places particular emphasis on the study of materials used in activities that meet current societal demands and environmental constraints: storage, conversion and clean production of energy, environmental control and depollution, green chemical production: materials derived from renewable resources.
-Students will acquire the knowledge they need to develop materials with the greatest respect for mankind and the environment, thanks to a sustainable chemistry approach.
+This specialization places particular emphasis on the study of materials used in activities that respond to societal demand and current environmental constraints: energy storage, conversion, and clean production; environmental control and pollution control; green chemical production: materials derived from renewable resources.
+Students will thus acquire the knowledge they need to develop materials that are as respectful as possible of people and the environment, thanks to a sustainable chemistry approach.

 (Nano)materials for health

-This specialization focuses on the development, design and characterization of inorganic, organic and bio-based materials and nanomaterials, and the study of their properties and uses, including implants, contrast agents for various types of imaging, and therapeutic agents for a wide range of pathologies.
-Students will acquire knowledge of issues in the healthcare sector, giving them a complete picture of materials on the market and in development, as well as learning the tools for innovation and design of new (nano)materials and the prerequisites for their applications.
+This specialization allows students to specialize in the field of health through the development, design, and characterization of inorganic, organic, and biological materials and nanomaterials, as well as the study of their properties and uses, including implants, contrast agents for various types of imaging, and therapeutic agents for various pathologies.
+Students will acquire knowledge of issues in the health sector, giving them a comprehensive overview of materials currently on the market and in development, as well as learning about the tools for innovation and design of new (nano)materials and the prerequisites for their applications.

 Know-how and skills

-On completion of this course, you will have the scientific and technical skills to :
+Upon completion of this training, you will have the scientific and technical skills to:

-• Have a solid understanding of the essential concepts, theories and experimental methods of materials and nanomaterials research and development.
+• Have a solid understanding of the essential concepts, theories, and experimental methods of research and development on materials and nanomaterials.

 • Know the different types of materials and nanomaterials and be able to apply and adapt theories and experimental methods to new problems in both fields (sustainable development and health) and critically evaluate the work of other scientists.

-• Be able to communicate information in both fields (sustainable development and health) to expert colleagues and the general public.
+• Be able to communicate information in both areas (sustainable development and health) to expert colleagues and the general public.

-• Modern methods for synthesizing and characterizing materials (inorganic, polymeric or hybrid) from the nanometric to the macroscopic scale.
+• Modern methods for synthesizing and characterizing materials (inorganic, polymeric, or hybrid) from the nanoscale to the macroscale.

-• Modification, structure and properties of materials and nanomaterials (inorganic, polymers, hybrids).
+• Modification, structure, and properties of materials and nanomaterials (inorganic, polymeric, hybrid).

-• Industrial applications of materials and nanomaterials research.
+• Industrial applications of research on materials and nanomaterials.

 • Prerequisites for applying these materials and nanomaterials in the fields of sustainable development and health.